 "She gonna be just fine," said Roy.

+A nurse appeared.
 "Mr. Houston?
-Your wife said you want to be in the delivery room?
+Your wife said you want to be in the delivery room.
 We have get you prepped as well."

-"Good luck, Matt," Will said as he shook his hand.
+"Good luck, Matt," Will and Roy said as he left.

 While riding in the car Wade tried his best to figure out where he was heading.
-He could tell the difference between riding on highways and riding on local roads.
-He tried to memorize every turn.
-At some point he had to figure out how he could escape and lead the police to his location.
+He could tell the difference between riding on highways versus local roads.
+He tried to memorize every turn so he could lead the police to his location.

-Andie was at the office faced again with trying to keep herself productive, or at least busy.
-She had found out family information on Spencer, so maybe now it was time to research the Duvals some more.
-She wondered what kind of woman would marry into such a family and give the Duvals an heir?
-There was also the anniversary party.
-With the fact her parents were spending time at one of their most favorite and romantic places, the celebration should indeed go on.
-Oh, yeah … and that bar exam.
-She really should be reviewing for that.
+Andie was at the office faced again with trying to keep herself productive.
+She had found out some information on Spencer, so maybe now it was time to research the Duvals some more, wondering what kind of woman would marry into such a family.
+There was also the anniversary party to plan.
+With her parents spending time together at one of their favorite get-a-ways, she knew their marriage was intact and the celebration should indeed go on.
+Oh, and there was also that bar exam.
 But, how could she concentrate on that with all this action going on?

-Hoyt arrived at the hospital and noticed Will and Roy in the waiting room as he walked down the hallway.
+Hoyt arrived at the hospital and noticed Will and Roy in the waiting room.

 "Nope," Roy answered.